Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline

-Moreover, as summarized in \textbf{Figure \ref{fig:intro_mov}}, the majority of studies are conducted on private datasets, with neither their code nor datasets being made public \cite{lu2020hybrid,gu2019short,ke2019two,zhou2022lane,wang2021lane,zheng2022lane,zeng2022modeling}.
-This lack of sharing and openness severely limits the comparison, validation, and further improvement of research methods.
-Therefore, to drive progress in this field, there is an urgent need to establish public standard datasets and benchmark tests to encourage the research community to share codes and findings.
-This will not only improve the quality of research but also accelerate the advancement of the entire field.
+Several unresolved issues remain in this field, such as how to rapidly and accurately respond to changes in lane traffic conditions, and how to integrate lane traffic prediction across different scenarios to achieve a universal and unified solution for lane-level prediction.
+Furthermore, there is currently no comprehensive review or benchmark research, making it difficult for new researchers entering the field to quickly grasp its core problems and latest advancements.
+As shown in \textbf{Table~\ref{tab:available}}, most existing studies are based on private datasets, with relevant code and datasets not publicly available \cite{lu2020hybrid,gu2019short,ke2019two,zhou2022lane,wang2021lane,zheng2022lane,zeng2022modeling}.
+This lack of sharing and openness severely limits the comparison, validation, and improvement of research methods.
+To advance the field of lane-level traffic prediction, it is imperative to establish public standardized datasets and benchmarks and to encourage the research community to share code and data resources openly.
+This would not only improve the quality of research but also accelerate technological progress across the entire field.